curiousoffice/playbook/README.rst

 - Our performance on recent consulting projects
 - Our investment days contributions
 - Our satisfaction with our work, projects, and the company
-- Our questions about Sophilabs and our strategy
+- Our questions about sophilabs and our strategy
 - Our areas of focus for the next 6 months

 Salary increases are the natural result of improvement.
 Our manager may